Bondic Review – Is It Really Better Than Super Glue?

 - It is completely non-toxic and safe to use.

-Those are some very impressive pros, but there are a few potential cons that we want to point out, as well:
+These are some very impressive pros of bonding glue, but there are a few potential cons that we want to point out in the bondic glue review, as well:

-- Bondic® must be exposed to UV light to dry.
-That means that in some cases, it may not be ideal if you need to stick to large halves of something back together.
-You’ll need to apply Bondic® around the edges to get it to dry.
+- Bondic must be exposed to UV light to dry.
+That means in some cases, it may not be ideal if you need to stick to large halves of something back together.
+You’ll need to apply Bondic around the edges to get it to dry.

 - Not ideal for use on rubber or waxy plastics.